PlayForm/Build/README.md

-# [TypeScriptESBuild] 🌀
+# 🌀 [TypeScriptESBuild]

-Builds all your TypeScript files into JavaScript. 🌀 + generates documentation for it using [TypeDoc][typedoc]. 📄
+Builds all your TypeScript files into JavaScript.

 ## Installation